rydmike/flex_color_picker/README.md

 # ColorPicker

 ColorPicker is a highly configurable color picker for Flutter.
-The ColorPicker can show anywhere from 1 to 6 different color picking tools to choose colors from.
+The ColorPicker can show anywhere from 1 to 6 different color picking tools that you can use to choose colors from.

 ![ColorPicker variations upper](/resources/ColorPickerAllSize50-upper.png)